Student Discipline Task Force

 - Credit retrieval during a period of exclusion.

 - School dropout as a result of disciplinary action.

 The task force first convened from September 2013 to December 2014.
-With the passage of 4SHB 1541 in the 2016 legislative session, OSPI will is reconvening the task force to:
+With the passage of 4SHB 1541 in the 2016 legislative session, OSPI reconvened the task force to:

 - Review and recommend data collection standards related to Part I of 4SHB 1541 (Disproportionality in Student Discipline).

 - Provide feedback regarding the revision of student discipline rules in Chapter 392-400 WAC.